skwp/dotfiles/README.md

  * ShowMarks - creates a visual gutter to the left of the number column showing you your marks
  * EasyMotion - hit ,,w (forward) or ,,b (back) and watch the magic happen. just type the letters and jump directly to your target - in the provided vimrc the keys are optimized for home and upper row, no pinkies
  * LustyJuggler/Explorer - hit B, type buf name to match a buffer, or type S and use the home row keys to select a buffer
- * TagList - hit ,T to see a list of methods in a class (uses ctags)
+ * TagBar - hit ,T to see a list of methods in a class (uses ctags)
  * CtrlP - Ctrl-p or ,t to find a file
  * VimBookmarks - toggle an anonymous bookmark ,bb and go thru them ,bn ,bp and clear them ,bc
  * TabMan - hit ,mt to see all tabs and buffers in a tree.
 Easy to navigate and close.